unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

 The **minimum** value of a variable is its smallest value.

-We can often just observe the minimum value, by sorting the variable's values from smallest to largest (or from largest to smallest).
-The marathon results above are already sorted, from smallest time to largest time, and we can just observe the minimum time: 147.33 minutes.
+We can often just observe the minimum value by sorting the values, either from smallest to largest, or from largest to smallest.
+The marathon results above are already sorted, from smallest time to largest time, and we can just observe the minimum time: it's 147.33 minutes.

 # The first quartile value (Q1)